Lumb3/Lumb3/README.md

 🎓 I'm a Computer Engineering student at the **University of Utah**, passionate about building meaningful connections between **hardware** and **software**.

-💻 From low-level embedded systems to sleek frontend interfaces, and from circuit simulations to machine learning models, I love solving problems through code, logic, and creativity.
+💻 Low-level embedded systems, from circuit simulations, and machine learning models, are my key interests.
+I love solving problems through code, logic, and creativity.

 🔍 My projects often explore microcontroller programming, circuit design, and machine learning experiments — all documented right here on GitHub.